-I am interested in applied natural language processing (NLP) and machine learning (ML) research as well as the software engineering and system administration work needed to support it.
+I do applied natural language processing (NLP) and machine learning (ML) research as well as the software engineering and system administration work needed to support it.
 I thrive in engineering-first organizations with open-development cultures.

 Fun is road biking, cooking, coding, camping, reading sci-fi, videogaming, and roasting coffee.
 Ask me about: biking from Illinois to California, cold-ferment pizza dough, silly side-projects, Isle Royale, books I love, games I love, and my go-to coffee shop Sweet Maria's.